flenniken/statictea/testfiles/func-special-forms.stf.md

 statement: o.r2 = a(true, 3, 4)
                   ^
 shared.tea(23): calling warn
+shared.tea(26): w255: Invalid return; use a bare return in a user function or use it in a bare if statement.
+statement: if(true,l.returnfunc("skip"))
+                   ^
+shared.tea(30): w213: An IF without an assignment takes two arguments.
+statement: if(true, 3, "bare requires two parameters")
+                     ^
+shared.tea(31): w213: An IF without an assignment takes two arguments.
+statement: if(false, 3, "bare requires two parameters")
+                      ^
 tmpl.txt(4): w58: The replacement variable doesn't exist: o.r1.
 tmpl.txt(5): w58: The replacement variable doesn't exist: o.r2.
 tmpl.txt(10): w58: The replacement variable doesn't exist: o.v4.